Producing 'Candle Wick' | Breakdown

 ABOUT:

-'Pet Shop' is about the daily life of 4 furry friends waiting to be adopted.
+The story is about the daily life of 4 furry friends waiting to be adopted.
 Duke is new in the shop and brings hope to the other pets that they will find a home, whilst finding a family within each other.
 The main story arc of the series is getting the characters adopted whilst causing chaos and making friends.

-SCRIPT & STORYBOARDING:
+STORYBOARDING:

 COLOUR SCRIPT: